hexbatch/apple-core/core-docs/y-core-expansions/interfaces.md

 Wrappers can be chained together to allow alternate paths for read and writes, and can be done to create pipelines between containers in different sets.

-Can have listening script or remote on a wrapper to do side jobs as conditions happen.
+Can have listening  remote on a wrapper to do side jobs as conditions happen.

 ---------------------